ggrochow/aok_gg_no_assets/README.md

 If you want to run this, you will have to figure out how to get spell/class/item icons from the game files and place them into the public/(spell_icons | class_icons | item_icons) folders with the right names.
 Good luck :)

+## Static build sharing website for [Arena of Kings](https://arenaofkings.com/)

+* Spell Builds
+  * Create and share loadouts for the various classes
+  * See how your abilities will scale with power as you get better items
+* Options.json helper
+  * Page to customize and build an options.json file to customize your UI & Settings
+  * Document the various options you can set using the .json file
+* Items
+  * Create and share item loadouts for the various classes
+  * Includes presets for starter gear / season 1 gear for all classes

 ## Getting Started

 First, run the development server: